 According to California Broker Magazine, certain employer strategies, such as consumer driven plans and wellness programs, are effective in motivating employees to improve their health.
 According to a survey from Aon Hewitt, researchers surveyed more than 2,800 employees and their dependents covered by employer health plans.

-Sixty percent of employees who are enrolled in consumer-driven plans say they have made positive behavior changes related to their health; 28% get routine preventative care more often; 23% seek lower-cost healthcare options and 19% research health costs more frequently.
+Sixty percent of employees who are enrolled in consumer-driven plans say they have made positive behavior changes related to their health; 28 percent get routine preventative care more often; 23 percent seek lower-cost health care options and 19 percent research health costs more frequently.

-Sixty-three percent of consumers would complete a health risk questionnaire for a monetary reward, and 62% would participate in a healthy eating or weight management program.
+Sixty-three percent of consumers would complete a health risk questionnaire for a monetary reward, and 62 percent would participate in a healthy eating or weight management program.
 Forty-eight percent would participate in a medically sponsored program to help them manage a health condition.